Local hardened lane with private ACME

 | Edge model | User-managed Traefik TCP passthrough | TLS must reach OpenBao untouched for ACME, so the edge must pass traffic through instead of terminating it. |

-| Validation scope | Local ACME lifecycle coverage plus hardened bootstrap | The lane is valuable because it proves ACME readiness, trust material, and bootstrap behavior together. |
+| Validation scope | Local ACME lifecycle coverage plus hardened bootstrap | The baseline covers ACME readiness, trust material, and bootstrap behavior together. |

 Diagram